jieyouxu/VRME-Project-Website/source/Research/index.md

 We analyze each major similar solution according to the analysis criteria previously specified.

-1. MeetinVR
+**MeetinVR**

-  Strong points:
+**Strong points:**

-  - very interactive, 360 degrees rotation
+  - Very interactive, 360 degrees rotation
-  - allows the user to be focused in the VR space
+  - Allows the user to be focused in the VR space
-  - has audio systems built in to the headset, allowing real time communication
+  - Has audio systems built in to the headset, allowing real time communication
-  - a variety of features such as sharing documents display images, videos, personalised avatar, etc.
+  - A variety of features such as sharing documents display images, videos, personalised avatar, etc.
   - 3D modelling inside their VR space
-  - easy to learn how to use
+  - Easy to learn how to use
-  - name tags on each avatar so users know who they are talking to
+  - Name tags on each avatar so users know who they are talking to

-2. Microsoft HoloLens 2
+**Microsoft HoloLens 2**

-  Strong points:
+**Strong points**

-  - the device recognises the user when he/she puts on the headset and automatically signs them in, makes the user feel more personal, capable of facial recognition
+  - The device recognises the user when he/she puts on the headset and automatically signs them in, makes the user feel more personal, capable of facial recognition
-  - doesn't rely on additional hand held devices to track movements, the headset has cameras that recognises the user' hands and fingers to provide high accuracy movement.
+  - Doesn't rely on additional hand held devices to track movements, the headset has cameras that recognises the user' hands and fingers to provide high accuracy movement.
-  - responsive to user's actions, such as clicking a virtual button
+  - Responsive to user's actions, such as clicking a virtual button
   - Voice recognition that follows spoken commands
-  - display searched results in a manageable way that allow users to modify and select what they want
+  - Display searched results in a manageable way that allow users to modify and select what they want
-  - additional features such as commanding an opened window to follow the user as they walk around
+  - Additional features such as commanding an opened window to follow the user as they walk around
-  - personalised avatars
+  - Personalised avatars
-  - realtime communication
+  - Realtime communication

-  Weak points:
+**Weak points:**

-  - very expensive
+  - Very expensive
-  - target customers are large enterprises (not suitable for small businesses)
+  - Target customers are large enterprises (not suitable for small businesses)
-  - without the use of hand held hardware, certain actions such as "grabbing" may become less responsive
+  - Without the use of hand held hardware, certain actions such as "grabbing" may become less responsive
   - Not bright enough, difficult for the user to see certain figures in the VR space

-3. Doghead Simulations' rumii
+**Doghead Simulations' rumii**

-  Strengths:
+**Strong points:**

   - Personalized avatar with name tags so users are identifiable.
   - Support 3D modelling in the virtual space.